drmonkeysee/ecs-scheduler/README.md

 [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)) is the package used to communicate to AWS services.
 You will need AWS credentials to access, at a minimum, ECS.
 In addition boto3 clients require some basic configuration, such as the default AWS region.
 How to specify AWS credentials and configuration can be found in the [boto3 developer guide](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials).

 Specifically, all boto3 clients created in ecs-scheduler rely on passing credentials and configuration indirectly (i.e. all credential locations listed in the developer guide from point 3 on down).
-For local development it's easiest to use environment variables or home directory files; for production consult with your DevOps team, though the most robust approach is probably to rely on appropriate IAM roles.
+For local development it's easiest to use environment variables or home directory files; for production consult with your DevOps team, though the most robust approach is probably to rely on IAM roles.

 ### System Requirements